sjsu-interconnect/cs163/docs/project-doc.md

 - **Data Consistency Checks:**
   - **Data Validation:** Verify data integrity by comparing against known benchmarks or historical data to ensure accuracy and consistency.

-### **5. Sampling and Data Representation**

-**Objective:**
-To ensure the dataset is representative and assess the adequacy of sample size for analysis.

-**Techniques:**
-- **Sampling Analysis:**
-  - **Random Sampling:** Assess if the data is randomly sampled and representative of the broader population.
-  - **Stratified Sampling:** If applicable, analyze if the data covers different strata or regions to ensure comprehensive coverage.

-- **Data Visualization:**
-  - **Summary Tables and Charts:** Create summary tables and charts to provide an overview of the data properties and facilitate comparison across different subsets or time periods.

 ## Automation, Scalability, and Portability